 Before I go into specific questions you might encounter I would like to give you some insights about the whiteboarding session.
 In my opinion this is the most important part of the interview and it also tells me the most about the candidate.
 It tells me how the candidate approaches a problem, how he thinks, how much experience he has and so on.

-In all of my interviews and every interview I did there was a whiteboarding exercise.
+In all of my interviews and every interview I did there was a white-boarding exercise.
 This is nothing to be afraid off if you have some practice on how to do this type of exercise.
-So please do some whiteboard exercise at home to get a good understanding of it.
+So please do some whiteboard exercise at home to get some practice and understand it better.

 By practicing I mean, try to design a system on a piece of paper and ask a fellow engineer if he understands it.
 There are no strict rules about how to draw a system on a whiteboard.
 The most important thing is that it needs to be understandable, easy to read and make sense.
 The more systems you will design the easier it will become.